-As AMEA’s Chief Operating Officer, Alan Williford is responsible for AMEA’s long-term power supply needs, which include administration of power supply contracts, contract negotiations, evaluation of alternative sources of power supply and maintaining the value of the Members’ SEPA resource; long-term load forecasting; production cost modeling; wholesale rate design; corporate modeling software systems; development of new rate riders; delivery point additions; reliability of delivery point transmission planning; information technology services; supervisory control and data acquisition services; and building maintenance.
+As AMEA’s Executive Vice President and Chief Operating Officer, Alan Williford is responsible for ensuring continuity in the management and operations of the Authority.
+His primary responsibilities consist of AMEA’s long-term power supply needs, which include management of power supply contracts, contract negotiations, evaluation of alternative sources of power supply and maintaining the value of the members SEPA resource; longterm load forecasting; production cost modeling; wholesale rate design; corporate modeling software systems; development of new rate riders; delivery point additions; reliability of delivery point transmission services; management of the Network

 Mr. Williford was the initial project manager for the AMEA-Sylacauga Plant.
 The AMEA- Sylacauga Plant is a peaking power generation plant and is AMEA’s first and only generating facility.
 He also worked on the Alabama Fuel Cell Demonstration Project at the Mercedes-Benz Plant in Vance, AL.

 Mr. Williford also worked with Mississippi Power & Light, where he was a System Operations & Construction Engineer.
-In this role, Mr. Williford commissioned 15+ distribution substation projects; performed the protective relay coordination for the Mississippi Power & Light transmission system; and was responsible for protective relay scheme testing at the Grand Gulf Nuclear Station 500 kV switchyard.
+In this role, Mr. Williford commissioned numerous distribution substation projects; performed the protective relay coordination for the Mississippi Power & Light transmission system; and was responsible for protective relay scheme testing at the Grand Gulf Nuclear Station 500 kV switchyard.